 lengths

-The CSS data type apples to distant measurements for the following CSS properties: width, height, margin, padding, font-size, border-width, text-shadow etc..
+The CSS data type applies to measurements for the following CSS properties: width, height, margin, padding, font-size, border-width, text-shadow, etc. There are two types of length units: relative and absolute.

 Relative units